groundedtako/AssistantTako/readme.md

 ## Getting Started

 To get started with the project, follow these steps:
+1. Rename template.json to config.json

-1. Set up the OpenAI API key in the configuration file.
+2. Set up the OpenAI API key in the configuration file.
-2. Use the provided functions to transcribe audio, generate responses, and convert text to speech.
+3. Use the provided functions to transcribe audio, generate responses, and convert text to speech.

 ## Contributing